kdeiri/simscale-chtv2-api/README.md

 # SimScale_CHTv2
 The main goal of this code is to demonstrate how to run conjugate heat transfer (CHTv2) simulations on SimScale via the API.

 The repository already contains a working example that can be used for testing.
+The example is of a cold cooling plate for a battery system.

 This code should serve the purpose of showing:
 1. How to setup the API connection.